-FoundationDB is a fast, scalable, and highly durable open-source distributed database known for its incredible reliability even under severe operating conditions.
-It's earned a strong reputation for storing critical but a recent HackerNews discussion asked this question:
+FoundationDB is a fast and scalable open-source distributed database known for its incredible reliability even under severe operating conditions.
+It's earned a strong reputation for storing critical data but a recent HackerNews discussion asked this question:

-I've read lots about how fantastic FDB (and unique) but I'm struggling to understand the use case / problem to use it for.
+I've read lots about how fantastic and unique FDB is but I'm struggling to understand the use case / problem to use it for.

 Most applications today can just use a single-instance relational database or document store.
 PostgreSQL, MySQL and MongoDB are all good examples that are more than fast enough, with plenty of features and tooling to make development and administration easy.

 When requirements increase, and scaling up has been exhausted (or isn't viable), there are many distributed versions of relational and document databases that provide more scalability and performance.
 Some like MongoDB have built-in support for horizontal scaling, while others like Postgres have dozens of extensions available to enable it.
 And there's a whole class of modern "newsql" databases like CockroachDB or Yugabyte that are built with a distributed architecture from the start.
 These options all have their pros and cons, but solve the needs the vast majority.